Spearman–Brown prediction formula

 The Spearman–Brown prediction formula, also known as the Spearman–Brown prophecy formula, is a formula relating psychometric reliability to test length and used by psychometricians to predict the reliability of a test after changing the test length.
+It is also vital to the "step-up" phase of split-half and related methods of estimating reliability.
 The method was published independently by Spearman (1910) and Brown (1910).